 The Holy Spirit secures the believer when he puts his faith in Christ.
 Not only does the Spirit of God get the believer “in” through regeneration, but he also is the guarantee that we will make it to the end (Eph 4:30).
 The believer has full confidence that, in Christ, God’s view of them isn’t going to change.
-He has given them as a down payment one-third of the full Godhead!
+He has given them as a down payment the Holy Spirit!
 The Spirit ensures that what God has started in regeneration and sanctification, he will also bring to completion (Phil 1:6).

 Peter likewise describes God’s sealing power:

 [God] has caused us to be born again to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time (1 Pet 1:3–5).

 Regeneration and glorification are a package deal.
 When one is born again, it is to an inheritance that is secure!
 The believer is absolutely, firmly, eternally secure because he is being guarded by the very power of God—the Spirit himself (Luke 1:35, 4:14; Acts 1:8; Rom 1:4; 15:13, 1 Thess 1:5, 2 Tim 1:7).
 What a great hope and assurance the believer has because of the Spirit of God.
 No matter how weak and weary he may feel, he can have great assurance because God has promised to sustain him to the end (John 10:27–28; 1 Cor 1:8).